An Introduction to K-Means Clustering

 What is Clustering?

-Cluster analysis is a technique used in data mining and machine learning to group similar objects into clusters.
-K-means clustering is a widely used method for cluster analysis where the aim is to partition a set of objects into K clusters in such a way that the sum of the squared distances between the objects and their assigned cluster mean is minimized.
+Cluster analysis is a technique in data mining and machine learning that groups similar objects into clusters.
+K-means clustering, a popular method, aims to divide a set of objects into K clusters, minimizing the sum of squared distances between the objects and their respective cluster centers.

 Hierarchical clustering and k-means clustering are two popular techniques in the field of unsupervised learning used for clustering data points into distinct groups.
 While k-means clustering divides data into a predefined number of clusters, hierarchical clustering creates a hierarchical tree-like structure to represent the relationships between the clusters.